 4. Enjoy the Seasonal Blooms at Shore Acres State Park

 For just small $5.00 parking fee, you can find your own piece of heaven in Shore Acres State Park, the crown jewel of Oregon’s South Coast.
 Take a scenic stroll along the breathtaking cliffs with majestic ocean views.
 Be sure to visit the Japanese-style gardens and Botanical gardens for a closer look at their stunning blooms.
 If you are visiting over the holidays, a trip to see their annual Holiday Lights display is a MUST.

 5. Catch a Movie at The Egyptian Theatre

 Frugal moviegoers can expect to pay anywhere from $2- $5 to enjoy a night out at the movies (a huge savings over regular movie theater tickets).
-The beuatifully restored and historic Egyptian features classic movies and live entertainment throughout the year.
+The beautifully restored and historic Egyptian Theatre features classic movies and live entertainment throughout the year.
 Located in the heart of downtown Coos Bay, this destination is fun for the whole family.
-229 S BROADWAY ST, Coos Bay, Oregon 97420 egyptiantheatreoregon.com
+229 S BROADWAY ST, Coos Bay, Oregon 97420.

 6. Comedy Night at Warehouse 101 inside The Mill Casino every Wednesday

 In the mood to LOL?
-Come to Warehouse 101, inside the Mill Casino Hotel for Comedy Night every Wednesday!
+Come to Warehouse 101, inside The Mill Casino * Hotel for Comedy Night every Wednesday!
 The Mill Casino features new comedians who are sure to make you laugh in addition to serving great food and drinks.
 Two FREE hilarious shows start at 6pm and 8pm every Wednesday evening.
-21 and over only. www.themillcasino.com
+21 and over only.